James-Paget/Screeps/README.md

  8.)
 Expand military types <br />
  9.)
 Do labs system <br />

+Focus on making the energyRoom creeps less fragile -> perform an early error check on their memory to ensure creeps will faulted memory are quickly found and dealt with -> suicide (or just reclaim into spawn again) them or try re-add memory (if can be determined)

+Multiple rooms
+Auto-kill energy cores
+Auto-claim nearby rooms of interest / [[energyRooms]]

 --> This will be an issue for multi-spawners in a single room ...return(structure.structureType == STRUCTURE_SPAWN)}})[0].id;